Small ideas producer. Sometimes a business owner.

 DAY: When the weather is nice I like to walk in the old streets of Bucharest, discover a new terrace and take photos.
 Lately I'm meeting friends at Dianei 4, a recent bar and terrace opened in the centre, near Rosetti Square.
 I like the atmosphere, the people are interesting, the beer is quite cheap; they also have cultural events.
 When the summer is over I like to go to Ota's early in the evening for a delicious soup, always a new one and also to listen to a nice playlist.

 NIGHT: Usually I go out in a night bar with friends and after a couple of beers sometimes we decide to go somewhere dancing.
-We usually pick Panic!, which is more of a indie rock alternative club or Control, hipster-twister with great gigs or Modern, with quite the same crowd, but I like best when we go pick "lame" clubs or clubs we don't enter regularly; disco music from the '80s and '90s or techno music.
-We also go sometimes in Purple, a gay club, quite posh-kitsch but we really have lots of fun there.
+We usually pick Control, hipster-twister with great gigs with quite the same crowd, but I like best when we go pick "lame" clubs or clubs we don't enter regularly; disco music from the '80s and '90s or techno music.
+We also go sometimes in Queens, a gay club, quite posh-kitsch but we really have lots of fun there.
 There are some good electro parties in Bucharest, organized in different places such as Palatul Universul, Ota's, Atelierul de Productie.
 Just stay tuned and check out for these venues' events when you come in Bucharest.

 SHOPPING: Bucharest has a lot of vintage and second-hand shops, I usually enter the one in 182 Viitorului St. Here you pay for the weight of the items, so you can find cool stuff at incredible low prices.
 It is always nice to go there and scout for goodies if you don't mind that the shop looks horrible:) They usually have also English books and albums (I bought a very nice Punk dictionary with great rare quality photos).